GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Centaur.md

 **Gallop**: If you sprinted twice this round, you may use your reaction to perform a move.

 **Limited Trample**: A centaur can trample as though it were a mount, in place of brawling, if it makes contact as a result of sprinting or its gallop ability.
-Additionally, if it slams a foe, it inflicts an unarmed attack against that foe.
+Additionally, if it slams a foe, it inflicts a bare attack against that foe.

+**Non-cavalier**: A centaur cannot ride a mount of the same size and must ride a mount of one size category larger than itself.
+This requires a custom saddle be made for use.